 The Fund pays fees and expenses regardless of its investment performance.
 Such fees and expenses include asset-based fees of 0.75% per annum.
-Additional charges include brokerage fees of approximately 0.02% per annum in the aggregate and selling commissions.
+Additional charges include brokerage fees of approximately 0.01% per annum in the aggregate and selling commissions.
 Selling commissions are not included in the Fund's breakeven calculation.
 The sum of the Fund's Treasury Income, Money Market Income and/or T-Bill ETF Income may not exceed its fees and expenses.
-If such income does not exceed its fees and expenses, in order to break even, the Fund's Treasury Income, Money Market Income and/or T-Bill ETF Income, Money Market Income and/or T-Bill ETF Income may not exceed its fees and expenses.
-If such income does not exceed the difference between the sum of the Fund's Treasury Income, Money Market Income and/or T-Bill ETF Income and its fees and expenses.
+If such income does not exceed its fees and expenses, in order to break even, the Fund's futures trading activity will need to have a favorable performance that exceeds the difference between the sum of the Fund's Treasury Income, Money Market Income and/or T-Bill ETF Income and its fees and expenses.
 If the Fund's futures trading performance is not sufficiently favorable, the Fund's expenses could deplete its assets over time.
 In such a scenario, the value of your Shares will decrease.